grassator/iamdee/README.md

 ## Error Codes

-To save bytes iamdee does not include error message strings and instead uses error codes.
+To save bytes iamdee does not include moduleError message strings and instead uses moduleError codes.
 Meaning of each code is presented below:

 1. define() call without id only works when script is loaded via require().
 2. require()'d module must not have id in its define() statement or match